ParoQuant: Pairwise Rotation Quantization for Efficient Reasoning LLM Inference

 \subsection{LLM Quantization}

 Quantization is the process of converting values from high-precision to low-precision counterparts.
 The simple Round-to-Nearest (RTN) linear quantization with bit width $b$ can be formulated as:

-In this work, we focus on weight-only post-training quantization (PTQ), \ie, quantizing weights of pre-trained models while keeping the activations in FP16.
+In this work, we focus on \textit{weight-only} PTQ, \ie, quantizing weights of pre-trained models while keeping the activations in FP16, although our method can be extended to weight-activation quantization (\sect{sec:w4a4}).
 We follow the best practices proposed by \citet{dettmers2023case} and adopt block-wise quantization with a given group size $g$, \ie, calculating a separate $s$ and $z$ in \equa{eq:rtn} for every $g$ consecutive elements along the channel dimension (\ie, input dimension), instead of the whole matrix.
 Blocking helps to confine outliers within each group and increases overall quantization accuracy, particularly in linear quantization where quantization error is relatively large.

 One major challenge of quantizing pre-trained LLMs to low bits is the presence of \textit{outlier channels} across layers~\citep{dettmers2022llm,xiao2023smoothquant,lin2024awq}.
 They occupy the limited dynamic range of low-bit representations and cause precision loss of non-outlier elements, presenting a major challenge to PTQ.
-Past works have extensively studied the approaches to address the outlier issue, and the solutions can be broadly grouped into three categories: storing the outliers separately in higher precision~\citep{dettmers2022llm,kim2024squeezellm,lee2024owq,zhao2024atom}, designing quantization algorithms suitable for non-uniform distributions~\citep{frantar2022gptq,chee2023quip,tseng2024quip,tseng2024qtip}, and transforming weights into quantization-friendly counterparts before quantization~\citep{lin2024awq, wei2023outlier,shao2023omniquant,ashkboos2024quarot,lin2024duquant,chee2023quip,liu2024spinquant,tseng2024quip,tseng2024qtip,sun2025flatquant,van2025fptquant,malinovskii2025higgs}.
+Past works have extensively studied the approaches to address the outlier issue, and the solutions can be broadly grouped into three categories: storing the outliers separately in higher precision~\citep{dettmers2022llm,kim2024squeezellm,lee2024owq,zhao2024atom}, designing quantization algorithms suitable for non-uniform distributions~\citep{frantar2022gptq,chee2023quip,tseng2024quip,tseng2024qtip}, and transforming weights into quantization-friendly counterparts before quantization~\citep{lin2024awq, wei2023outlier,shao2023omniquant,ashkboos2024quarot,lin2024duquant,chee2023quip,liu2024spinquant,tseng2024quip,tseng2024qtip,sun2025flatquant,malinovskii2025higgs}.
 Yet, it remains a key challenge to balance quantization accuracy and inference speed, as effective outlier elimination often comes at the cost of significant overhead.